 You can easily work on hand-conditioning by practicing things like multiple-stroke exercises.
 The concept of hand-conditioning was covered in my article “12 Minutes to Stronger Hands”, and includes a 9-part video series.
 Check this article out.
 It contains many important exercises for those wishing to take their drumming to a higher level.

 3. Master Studies

 Also, check out Joe Morello’s pivotal hand-technique book Master Studies, which in my opinion is the authority on hand-conditioning.

-You can also work on rudiments and expand your rudimental vocabulary by working on a pad.
-Work on articulation, precision, and fluidity.
+Work on rudiments to expand your vocabulary.
+You can also work on important things such as articulation, precision, and fluidity.
 Don’t worry about speed, this will come on its own.
 Work on new ideas and review old ideas.
 Without a metronome FIRST, to develop fluidity in your playing, and then SECONDLY add the metronome to solidify your ability to play in time.

 5. Pillow Practice

 Another thing you can do to build your hand muscles is to practice on a pillow!
-This is a great workout for your wrists as there is almost no rebound and you will be required to lift the stick on your hand.
+This is a great workout for your wrists as there is almost no rebound and you will be required to lift the stick yourself.
 Practice your rudiments, or multiple-stroke exercises such as the Stone Killer (which is covered in Master Studies).
 Or jam along to your favourite tunes.
 Pillow jam!

 6. Drum Beats

 There are a ton of coordination exercises you can do away from the drum set.
 Firstly, I would recommend practicing the coordination for any beats you are working on.

 Work on coordinations that are difficult and that you would need to spend time on before even getting to the drumset.
 This way you won’t have to waste any time when you do have access to a kit, rather, you can work on things like sound, articulation, rebound control etc….